 There’s no doubt that microlearning gives learners the biggest bang for their educational buck in terms of providing training that is both nutritious and palatable (or even, delicious).
 Think of the ever-popular Crash Course YouTube channel, offering its own style of microlearning (from astrophysics to World History) in the form of episodic content as engaging as any hit Netflix series.

 Variation is key

-Even before adding infographics, interactivity, games, humour, or animations, content that is precisely focused, learner-centred, and targets an optimal cognitive load, is exponentially more engaging than traditional eLearning.
-It’s a no brainer when you look at engagement and satisfaction rates.
+Even before adding infographics, interactivity, games, humor, or animations, content that is precisely focused, learner-centered, and targets an optimal cognitive load, is exponentially more engaging than traditional eLearning.
+It’s a no-brainer when you look at engagement and satisfaction rates.
 It’s unsurprising that 94% of professionals reported in one study by the Rapid Learning Institute that they preferred microlearning to more traditional long-form courses.
 Moreover, engaging learning is effective learning.

 Microlearning is often touted as catering to the supposedly diminishing attention spans of an increasing number of millennial employees in the workplace.
 Undoubtedly, microlearning is in sync with our on-demand society and fast-paced professional world.
 Put simply, though, microlearning is better for everyone, millennial or not.
 The convenience of microlearning is a happy by-product of a system that creates more authentic learning environments and more engaged employees.